BBC Elstree Centre: ATV

 The studios were sold to Lew Grade's Associated Television (ATV) in May 1958.
 The original intention of the new owners was to use the facility for production of the affiliated ITC filmed series.
 The Adventures of William Tell (1958–59) was produced here, but ATV's existing television studios were insufficient for its requirements.
 A 7.5 acre site on London's South Bank had been purchased, but completion of a wholly new complex would be some years in the future, while the need for more studio space was urgent.
 As a result, the Eldon Avenue centre was re-equipped as an electronic television complex, and most of ATV's live and video-taped shows were made there.
 The series made by the affiliated ITC, such as The Saint, Gideon's Way, and The Prisoner, were shot on 35mm film at other companies' neighbouring Elstree facilities or elsewhere, mostly at the ABPC Elstree (Film) Studios, and MGM-British Studios.

-Originally, some ATV programmes were made at the Alpha studios in Aston, Birmingham, as ATV had the weekday ITV Midland franchise as well as the weekend London franchise until network changes in 1968.
+Originally, some ATV programmes were made at the Alpha studios in Aston, Birmingham.
+This was because ATV had the weekday ITV Midland franchise as well as the weekend London franchise until network changes in 1968.
 After 1970, programmes such as Crossroads were made at the new Birmingham studios at the ATV Centre.
 Larger-scale productions, including many drama programmes, continued to be recorded at the Elstree facility for the rest of ATV's existence.
 In the period of its occupation of the Elstree complex, the smaller Studios A and B were used for schools TV and sitcoms, while Studio C was a drama studio.
 Studio D, with permanent audience seating, was used for light entertainment programmes such as the ATV Morecambe and Wise series (Two of a Kind, 1961–68) and The Muppet Show (1976–81).

 ATV was restructured as Central Independent Television for the new contractual period beginning in January 1982.
 One of the conditions of its licence renewal by the governing body of the ITV network, then the Independent Broadcasting Authority (IBA), was that ATV should vacate any London-based facilities and become entirely focused on the English Midlands, the region of the United Kingdom for which it had held the ITV franchise since 1968.
 For the last 18 months of its use as an ITV production studio, the complex was under the ownership of Central Independent Television; as ATV ceased to exist as a company at the end of 31 December 1981.
 The studios remained in operation by Central TV up until July 1983 (the final production under Central ownership being a Max Bygraves-era episode of Family Fortunes), when its new East Midlands Television Centre in Nottingham was completed.